Welcome to the Academic Advising Center!

 Who is my Advisor?

-Academic advising begins after you have completed placement testing and continues through a series of meetings each term.
+Academic advising begins after you have completed placement testing and student orientation.
+Advising continues through a series of meetings each term.
+In these advising meetings, students and their assigned advisor will discuss coursework applicable to the students chosen program.
 Students are assigned to an academic advisor based on the student's declared major or area of focus.
-Academic advising is mandatory which means that students must meet with their academic advisor before registering for classes.
+Academic advising is not mandatory, but highly encouraged.
+A student should meet with their academic advisor before registering for classes.
 Meetings with an advisor are designed to provide students with the information needed for a successful academic career.
-You can find the name and contact information for your assigned on this page.

 Academic advisors help prospective, new, current, and transfer students successfully meet their academic goals.
 Academic advising is a joint effort shared by advisors and students.
 In this partnership, advising is not something advisors do to or for students, but something advisors and students do together over a period of time.
 The advisor’s task is to guide students toward accepting responsibility for mature, academic decision-making in relationship to career and life goals.